TheJelmega/prog-lang/design/README.md

 This is currently limited to enum members when the enum type can be inferred from the surrounding context.

 `self` is a special case of a path expr, as it represents the receiver of a method.

+Path expressions are different to expression paths, if a the elements after the path expression represent that of a expression path, then this is a chain of field accesses.

 ## 9.4.
 Unit expression  [↵](#9-expressions-)